anthracitelabs/tutorial_winapi/README.md

 Open code editor, write a simple main and execute cl.exe with the source file name.
 Now everything ready, start writing winapi code to open a window.
 </p>

-<p>Start with writing the entry point WinMain.
-Then follow these steps:</p>
+Start with writing the entry point WinMain.
+Then follow these steps:
   * Create and Register the WindowClass.
   * Create Main Windows Callback, Start Processing Basic Messages.
   * Create a Window.